 The smell instantly helps to calm me down.
 I also use an essential oil humidifier that’s quite calming as well.

 Find What Sense Resonates With You

-We all have a couple senses that we are more sensitive to than others.
-For example, mine are touch and sound regarding reducing stress.
+We all have a couple of senses that we are more sensitive to than others.
+For example, mines are touch and sound regarding reducing stress.